michaelmilleryoder/AO3Scraper/README.md

 # Changes
 Forked from [@radiolarian](https://github/radiolarian).
+Changes include:

-The main change is the output format (changes largely made by [@cbogart](https://github.com/cbogart)).
+* The output format to a CSV (changes largely made by [@cbogart](https://github.com/cbogart)).

-We added the optional flag `--outputdir` to `ao3_get_fanfics.py`.
+* I added the optional flag `--outputdir` to `ao3_get_fanfics.py`.
 With this flag, you can specify which directory output directories will be saved in.
+* Progress bars from the `tqdm` package (which is now a dependency
+* Handling a `Page reads 'retry later'` response from AO3 when getting work IDs
+* Better Python 3 compatibility (removing explicit unicode encodings)

 # AO3Scraper